lynchdean/pizzapool/README.md

  - 10 full orders made.
 80 slices deleivered, 58 of those distributed to different people with the help of the app.
  - A noticibly shorter queue in the restaurant, meaning those who weren't fortunate enough to use the app to claim a slice also benefitted by having to wait less time to make an order.

-**Pizzapool has been used ever since for each of the Mild Activity Wednesday Social events!
-Some stats will be shared once the Wednesday Socials finsh up for the year.**
+**Pizzapool has been used ever since for each of the Mild Activity Wednesday Social events!**

+If you are interested in using pizzapool for your group or organisation please get in touch at [please get in touch.](mailto:deanl-dev@outlook.com?subject=pizzapool%20enquiry)